Our Programs

 • How many counselors are in each cabin?

 Winter and Summer Youth Camp: Each cabin has 2 - 3 trained adult counselors.
-The number of counselors increases depending on the special care needs of the campers in each cabin
+The number of counselors increases depending on the needs of the campers in each cabin

 Family Camp: For our Family Camp sessions, counselors, who have attended past summer youth sessions, serve as hosts and activity leaders to ensure both parents and children have a supportive and fun weekend retreat.